-In this paper, we extend our work of [10] by proposing the use of a cluster of Linux PCs with SCI Network Interface Cards (NIC) connected to the I/O PCI bus.
+In this paper, we extend our work of [10], taking into consideration the new features (zero-copy and DMA) of the aforementioned novel network interfaces.
+We now use a cluster of Linux PCs with SCI Network Interface Cards (NIC) connected to the I/O PCI bus.
 SCI NICs support shared memory programming either through PIO (Programmed-IO) messaging or through DMA.
 We are using their kernel-level DMA support for messaging.
 Invoking kernel system calls, causes extra CPU cycles overhead.
 However, we can avoid extra copying from user space to kernel space (physical memory) when using DMA.
 We allocate user level pages which correspond to physical prereserved memory regions, for DMA communications.